Corbin Carroll Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks fourth in the league.
+- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks fourth in the league.

-- The Braves' 3.68 team ERA ranks first among all MLB pitching staffs.
+- The Braves have the third-ranked team ERA across all league pitching staffs (3.78).

-- The Braves allow the third-fewest home runs in baseball (96 total, one per game).
+- Braves pitchers combine to allow 99 home runs (1.1 per game), the third-fewest in baseball.

-- His last time out came on Sunday, July 9 against the Tampa Bay Rays, when the righty threw 3 1/3 innings, surrendering seven earned runs while giving up six hits.
+- The righty last pitched on Friday against the Chicago White Sox, when he threw seven scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.